 However, another type of ‘first conversion’ could be sign-ups through lead magnets such as free materials, guidebooks, whitepapers, cheatsheets, and ebooks as well as registration from free webinars, or a sign-up for after-webinar materials.

-Content marketing revolves around problems and challenges the product solves, targeted at influencers and decision-makers in ‘warming up’ the leads and provide them with the necessary knowledge about their problems and the ways to solve them.
+Content marketing revolves around problems and challenges the product solves, targeted at influencers and decision-makers in ‘warming up’ the leads and providing them with the necessary knowledge about their problems and the ways to solve them.

-Therefore, it is much better to attract sales qualified leads that are more educated about their business problem and are aware of the solutions available in the market.
+Therefore, it is much better to attract sales-qualified leads that are more educated about their business problem and are aware of the solutions available in the market.